-House Checks are available to citizens who notify the police department that they are going out of town for a specific period of time.
-Patrol officers are then notified of specific homes that are on the house check list so they can check on them.
-This is a free service and can be set up in advance by contacting the Police Department at 757-259-5140, Monday - Friday, 8 a.m. - 5 p.m.
-You may also submit your request by email by completing and following the instructions on the below form.
+House Checks are available to citizens who notify the Police Department that they are going out of town for a specific period of time.
+Patrol officers will increase patrols around these homes.
+This is a free service and must be set up in advance by contacting the Police Department at 757-259-5140, Monday - Friday, 8 a.m. - 5 p.m.
+You may also submit your request using our online Police to Citizen (P2C) system.

 If you would like to have McGruff make an appearance at an event, please contact us.